Sneaking It In

 It is hard to overstate the importance Waldorf schools attach to Norse myths.
-While recognizing that myths are not precisely equivalent to objectively verifiable statements of fact, the schools usually accept Steiner's assurance that Norse myths are mystically true and they teach children crucial lessons.
+While recognizing that myths are not precisely equivalent to objectively verifiable statements of fact, the schools usually accept Steiner's assurance that Norse myths are mystically true and they convey crucial lessons children should internalize.
 Telling children these myths is meant to inculcate Anthroposophy in an easily absorbed form.

 "Rudolf Steiner once remarked that he could find no other mythology that spoke to the human condition in the way Norse myths do ...
 These pictures create an important, imaginative basis for children to more deeply understand human development and human consciousness.
 Especially in the inexorable move toward the twilight of the gods in these myths, we find a picture which speaks to the journey of every child who passes through the portal of the 'nine-year change.'" — James Pewtherer, editor's preface in Ernst Uehli's NORSE MYTHOLOGY AND THE MODERN HUMAN BEING (Association of Waldorf Schools of North America, 1999), pp. 5-6.

 ◊ In Anthroposophy, and specifically in Waldorf schools, imagination is not considered simple inventiveness, fantasizing, or picturing things in the mind.
 Imagination, in the Waldorf view, starts with these but grows to become a form of clairvoyance.
 [See "Steiner's 'Science'".]